-While we acknowledge a parent's/carer's right to allow their child to bring a mobile phone to school, Paisley Primary School discourages pupils from bringing mobile phones and electronic devices to school.
+While we acknowledge a parent's/carer's right to allow their child to bring a mobile phone to school, Paisley Primary School discourages pupils from bringing mobile phones to school.
 In general, pupils should not bring valuable items to school as they can be lost or stolen.
 Parents are reminded that in cases of emergency, the school office remains a vital and appropriate point of contact.

-Where parents allow children to bring a mobile phone or electronic device to school, they do so entirely at their own risk.
-The school accepts no responsibility for any loss or damage whilst it is on school premises.
-If a pupil brings a mobile phone or electronic device to school, they must hand it into the office and collect it at the end of the school day.
+Where parents allow children to bring a mobile phone to school (children in Year 5 or Year 6), they do so entirely at their own risk.
+The school accepts no responsibility for any loss or damage whilst the phone is on school premises.
+If a pupil brings a mobile phone to school, they must hand it into the office at 8.45am and collect it at the end of the school day.

-If a pupil is found taking photographs or video footage with any electronic device of either, other pupils or members of staff, this will be regarded as a serious matter and disciplinary action will be taken in accordance with the school's behaviour policy.
+If a pupil is found taking photographs or video footage with a mobile phone of either, other pupils or members of staff, this will be regarded as a serious matter and disciplinary action will be taken in accordance with the school's behaviour policy.